 The Kentucky Homeownership Protection Center provides a centralized location for information on public services to assist Kentuckians in keeping their homes.
-The purpose of the Homeowner Assistance Fund (HAF) is to prevent mortgage delinquencies, defaults, foreclosures, loss of utilities or home energy services, and the displacement of homeowners experiencing financial hardship after January 21, 2020.
-The law prioritizes funds for homeowners experiencing the greatest hardships by leveraging local and national income indicators to maximize the impact.
+The purpose of the Homeowner Assistance Fund (HAF) is to prevent mortgage delinquencies, defaults, foreclosures, and the displacement of homeowners experiencing financial hardship after January 21, 2020.

 Homeowner Assistance Fund (HAF)

-Kentucky Housing Corporation (KHC) will administer the Homeowner Assistance Fund (HAF) to subsidize 100 percent of an eligible homeowner’s delinquent mortgage payments and all other mortgage-related expenses (including subordinate liens and non-escrowed expenses like homeowner’s association (HOA) fees, property taxes, and homeowners and/or flood insurance)..
+Kentucky Housing Corporation (KHC) will administer the Homeowner Assistance Fund (HAF) to subsidize 100 percent of an eligible homeowner’s delinquent mortgage payments and all other mortgage-related expenses.
 The HAF assistance will not exceed a total of $35,000 per household.
-KHC will make payments directly to the applicable payees, i.e. servicers, HOAs, insurance companies, tax assessors, etc. This mortgage assistance is not to exceed 6-months of mortgage payments or $35,000 total, whichever amount is reached first.
-Delinquent taxes, HOA fees, and assessments will be paid in a lump sum, one-time payment.

 To be eligible for the HAF Program, applicants must have experienced and be able to document a financial hardship after January 21, 2020 due to COVID-19 and have an income less than 150% of the area median income.

 Eligible expenses include: